7 Common Copywriting Mistakes to Avoid (Good Copy Vs. Bad Copy)

 So, clearly this is very important stuff to keep in mind when writing your copy, it could take you a long way.

-If you do decide to write your own copy, you must take the time to read through a handful of times to check for grammar, spelling, and the overall flow of your copy.
+If you do decide to write your own copy, you must take the time to read through a handful of times to check for spelling errors and the overall flow of your copy.

 You should try reading it out loud to make sure it flows naturally and makes sense.
 You could also ask a friend or colleague to do so for you, to have an extra set of eyes.